cakephp/docs/pt/orm/behaviors/counter-cache.rst

     Por exemplo, para "Comentários pertence a artigos", é necessário adicionar o comportamento do CounterCache ao ``CommentsTable`` para gerar ``comment_count`` para a tabela Articles.

-    It is possible though to make this work for ``belongsToMany`` associations.
-    You need to enable the CounterCache behavior in a custom ``through`` table configured in association options and set the ``cascadeCallbacks`` configuration option to true.
-See how to configure a custom join table :ref:`using-the-through-option`.

     É possível, no entanto, fazer isso funcionar para associações ``belongsToMany``.
     Você precisa habilitar o comportamento do CounterCache em uma tabela personalizada